-We are open year-round with the exception of Thanksgiving, Christmas Eve and Christmas and for a brief time during December’s deer rifle season.
+We are open Fri-Sat-Sun year-round with the exception of Thanksgiving, Christmas Eve and Christmas and for a brief time during December’s deer rifle season.
 We are open Memorial Day, Labor Day, July Fourth, New Year's Eve, and New Year's Day.
 There are times when members will be required to make a reservation for their visit which is explained more fully below.
 There may be special events throughout the year, so be sure to visit our FB page to find out about any special events that might affect your visit.

 The park is open on Friday, Saturday, Sunday without the need to make a reservation.
 If you wish to visit Monday through Thursday, then you must contact email@example.com to see if there is availability.

 Office hours are: Friday-Saturday 8am to 5pm (*you can wheel til dusk) Sunday 8am to 5pm (*the park and trails close at 5pm).
 We reserve the right to refuse admittance after 3pm on Sunday)

 The minimum group size is two vehicles.
 If you show up alone there is no guarantee you will find a suitable group to go with.
 Visit our FB Group Page called Rausch Creek Connection to find others to go with.
 When setting up a ride with your friends and fellow club members, it is advisable for one person in the group to be the official contact person and for the group to decide upon a group name to be used at registration.
 If everyone exchanges cell phone numbers with each other, then late arrivals can be dealt with in an orderly fashion.
 The contact person will be the one responsible to leave a cell number with the office and to check-out at the end of the day.
 Keep in mind if one of the two vehicles breaks down, you cannot continue on alone, you will either have to call it a day or find another group to join.

 WHAT DOES MAKING A RESERVATION INVOLVE?